Emmaitrechio2024/work-hub/README.md

 ## 🧪 Setup Instructions
 1. Import `database.sql` into your MySQL server
-2. Update `db_connect.php` with your DB credentials
+2. Update `connect.php` with your DB credentials
 3. Run with XAMPP, WAMP, or any local PHP server
 4. Access via `localhost/project-folder/register.php`